 The library primarily stocks books, DVDs and anatomical models for part 1 of the Tripos.
 However some provision is made for part 2, clinical medics and graduates.
 Readers are allowed to borrow up to 20 books at any one time.
 The standard borrowing policies are available from the Borrowing from Cambridge Libraries Libguide.

-The library's catalogue can be found via idiscover from the dedicated enquiry machines found in the library or your own computer.
+The library's catalogue can be found via iDiscover from the dedicated enquiry machine found in the library or via your own computer.
 From the entries on the catalogue you will be able to see how many copies of a book are in the library, the editions, and whether they are available for loan.

 The library has self-service borrowing, although books can be borrowed in the library office during staffed hours.
 The self-service issue machine is located near the library entrance.
 You will need to scan in the barcode on your University ID card, enter your surname and then scan the barcode on the front of each of your books.
-If there is a problem with the computer or if you have forgotten your borrowing card, please write the details in the borrowing book next to the terminal, including your name, author name, title and the book barcode, which begins with a "T" followed by five or six digits, e.g. T100587.
+If there is a problem with the computer or if you have forgotten your borrowing card, please email firstname.lastname@example.org, including your name, author name, book title and the book barcode, which begins with a "T" followed by five or six digits, e.g. T100587.

-Returned books should be placed in the Book Return Bins which can be found in the Fountain Court Walkway.
+Returned books should be placed in the Book Return Bins which can be found just inside the entrance to the library.

 Standard loan books renew automatically.
 If a book is needed by another library user, you will receive an email direct from the library system to request that you return the book within 3 days.
 The due date of that book will be changed on your library account to reflect this.
-If you are unable to return items due to the Covid pandemic please contact the library staff on firstname.lastname@example.org.
+If you are unable to return items for any reason please contact the library staff on email@example.com.

-We do ask that when you no longer need a book you have on loan that you return it to the library so that it's available for others to borrow.
+We do ask that when you have finished with an item, you return it to the library so that it's available for others to borrow.

 Books on loan to other readers can be requested using the library catalogue.
 When requested items are returned, you will receive an email advising you that the items are ready to collect.
 You can collect your requested items from the Click and Collect shelves - they will have already been issued to your account, you don't need to self-issue them.